pagkly/Zed/Investopedia3/Understanding Guaranteed Stock.md

 Understanding Guaranteed Stock
 ## What Is Guaranteed Stock?

-Guaranteed stock has two meanings, one applied to [dividends](https://www.investopedia.com/terms/s/stockdividend.asp) and one applied to [inventory](https://www.investopedia.com/terms/i/inventory.asp).
-The more common reference is to an infrequently used form of common or [preferred stock](https://www.thebalance.com/the-many-flavors-of-preferred-stock-356336), in which the dividends are guaranteed by one or more other companies.
-Guaranteed stock issues, like guaranteed bonds, have most often used by [railroads](https://www.investopedia.com/articles/stocks/11/primer-on-railroad-sector.asp) and public utilities.
+Guaranteed stock has two meanings, one applied to [[dividends]](https://www.investopedia.com/terms/s/stockdividend.asp) and one applied to [[inventory]](https://www.investopedia.com/terms/i/inventory.asp).
+The more common reference is to an infrequently used form of common or [[preferred stock]](https://www.thebalance.com/the-many-flavors-of-preferred-stock-356336), in which the dividends are guaranteed by one or more other companies.
+Guaranteed stock issues, like guaranteed bonds, have most often used by [[railroads]](https://www.investopedia.com/articles/stocks/11/primer-on-railroad-sector.asp) and public utilities.
 The guaranteed dividend can increase the stock's price.

 The second meaning for guaranteed stock correlates to a company's physical inventory.
 In this use of the term, guaranteed stock refers to commonly purchased items that a company always keeps a supply of for customers to purchase.